premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

 27. What is ConcurrentHashMap and Hashtable?
-In java, why is ConcurrentHashMap considered faster than Hashtable?
+In java, why is ConcurrentHashMap considered faster than Hashtable?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)